 What Areas Can Be Treated?

-The BodyTite by InMode RF device can be used to firm many areas of the body.
+Besides sagging skin on the face and neck, BodyTite can firm many areas of the body.
 For example, women who have sagging skin on their bellies after giving birth can benefit from this procedure.
 Other areas that can be treated include the arms, buttocks, and glutes.

 How Much Does Skin Tightening Cost?